 "Well, no. But only because I don't have a ring.
 Consider it a practice proposal."
 He saw her face lighten as she realized he was serious.
 "So what would your practice answer be?"

 "Hmmm.
 Well let's see.
-You or Mr. Parsons.
+You or Mister Parsons?
 I don't know.
 It's a tough choice."
 She squealed as he pulled her back to him.
 "Ok.
 You.
 I'll pick you."

 "Good answer, Margaret."
 Their lips met and he pulled her farther back into the foliage.
 "If we're careful..."

 "We're never careful, Pierce.
-That's why we're so good together."
-She laughed as he pulled her back to him and they once again found their way home.
+That's why we're so good together.
+But we are not doing it in the bushes."
+She laughed as he pulled her back to him, then swatted his rear and got him back on the path.